yubaotang11/yubaotang11.github.io/_pages/about.md

 # 📝 Teaching
 - Co-coordinator, Recommender Systems (June 2026) – MSc Artificial Intelligence
     - University of Amsterdam, Amsterdam, The Netherlands
     - Co-coordinated the course for 70+ students with a 12-member TA team.
 Coordinated the course schedule and lectures, project and TA allocation, assessment and grading, student communication, and computing resources; organized the mid-term evaluations and final student conference.
+Delivered a lecture on Traditional Recommendation Methods [[Slides](resources/Recsys_2026_Lecture_1.pdf)].

 - Co-coordinator, Recommender Systems (June 2025) – MSc Artificial Intelligence
     - University of Amsterdam, Amsterdam, The Netherlands